ibm-cloud-docs/sell/tutorial-onboard-vsipower.md

 {: #vsipower-onboard-validate}
 {: step}

-Validate that you can deploy the virtual server image to your VPC.
+Validate that you can deploy the virtual server image to your {{site.data.keyword.powerSys_notm}} instance.

 1. From the Validate product tab, enter the name of your Schematics workspace, select a resource group, select a Schematics region, and click **Next**.